ForwardFinancing/forwardfinancing.github.io/_posts/2017-09-28-our-engineering-culture-methodologies-and-philosophies.md

 2) Facilitate growing trust throughout the team

 Beyond those two, there is so much that happens to keep engineers happy, motivated, and engaged.
-Here are some articles written by people who I respect in the industry who have gone on to build some amazing engineering cultures:
+Here are some articles written by people whom I respect in the industry who have gone on to build some amazing engineering cultures:
 - http://firstround.com/review/three-powerful-conversations-managers-must-have-to-develop-their-people/
 - https://hackernoon.com/40-hours-is-enough-86d7166911ea